VISITING THE DEAD SEA IN JORDAN FOR FREE: A GUIDE.

 It may seem odd, given that the water corrodes even the biggest of ships and kills any wildlife, but the Dead Sea is also really good for you.
 You will have no doubt heard of Dead Sea salts, which are a famous cosmetic product from this area.
 Swimming in the Dead Sea helps to promote circulation, scrub your skin and can even apparently reduce cellulite (if you went into the water regularly enough.)
 Who knows how much these claims are proven, but our skin definitely felt softer after we took a dip.

-How to swim in the Dead Sea for free?
+How to swim in the Dead Sea in Jordan for free?

 If, like us, you’re travelling on a budget to Jordan, you may be keen to know that you can swim in the Dead Sea for free.
 Not only that, but it is also quite easy to do so!